 - Don’t overwhelm with details: Entering contests should be a breeze for the contestants.

-- Don’t charge a fee to enter your contest: I know this is business, not a writing competition, but, it is food for thought.
+- Don’t charge an outlandish fee to enter your contest: I know this is business, not a writing competition, but, it is not cool to milk your contestants and take the ‘fun’ out of submitting.

 - Do not avoid answering questions about your contest, as you might have forgotten something of importance to the contestant.